Belgian budget minister optimistic about economic recovery

 After almost 500 days since the elections in May 2019, a new Belgian government took over after the care-taker government which had managed the country during the first phase of the coronavirus crisis and was sworn in on 1 October 2020, with Alexander De Croo, from the Flemish liberal party Open Vld, as prime minister.

-“Managing the budget and protecting the consumers fits perfectly my background,” she told The Brussels Times in an interview last week.
+“Managing the budget and protecting the consumers fits perfectly my background,” she told The Brussels Times in an interview.
 She has studied commercial engineering and international political economy and worked in the European Commission and the European food and drink industry, the biggest manufacturing sector in the EU.

 As chairperson of the women association of Open Vld, she is a keen supporter of gender equality.
 What do you think about the participation of women in Belgian politics?